 Dry Needling is NOT Acupuncture Michelle Millner, PT, DPT, OCS Dr. Kochoa recently wrote an article on trigger point dry needling, pointing out the benefits of using this technique.
 I’ve been using it for a few years to treat trigger points that cause pain and movement dysfunction.
-The most common question “How is this …
+The most common question “How is this different …

 Are you suffering from AMPS…we can help you!